Berry Fermi Liquid Theory: The Kinetic Formalism of Berry Fermi Liquid

 Notice $\delta J_0^\mu$ is that in Landau Fermi liquid theory.
 We will prove these two equations from QFT in Section \ref{ssect_QFT_current}.
 In the proof, we will also discuss the microscopic contributions to $\mu^{\mu\nu}$.
 The magnetic dipole moment is generally non-zero; in the presence of interactions~\cite{shindou2008gradient}, the electric dipole moment will also be non-zero in general, as we will see in the proof.

-Although we call $\sigma^{\mu\nu\lambda}$ the Hall conductivity tensor, it is not the full Hall conductivity as measured in linear response.
+Although we call $\sigma^{\mu\nu\lambda}$ the Hall conductivity tensor, it is not the full Hall conductivity in linear response.
 The full Hall conductivity also receives contributions from the $\p$ integral, and depends on the ratio $|\q|/q^0$.
-For example, in order to find the Hall conductivity for spatially homogeneous electric field, we set $q_j=0$ and choose the gauge $A_0=0$, so $F_{j0}=-iq_0 A_j$.
+For example, in order to find the Hall conductance in transport measurements, we should compute the local Hall conductivity in the limit of $q_j=0$ and $q^0\rightarrow 0$ \cite{cooper1997thermoelectric}.
+It is convenient to choose the gauge $A_0=0$, so that $F_{j0}=-iq_0 A_j$.
 From the Boltzmann equation we have $\delta f_0 = -\delta(\epsilon_F-E) v^j A_j$, which leads to the anomalous Hall current

 (although $\delta f_1$ is non-zero due to collisions, we already mentioned that collisions do not contribute to the Hall current, as shown in Appendix A).
-Thus, the full Hall conductivity, in the limit of taking $q_j= 0$ first and then taking $q_0$ small, receives contribution from both the $\sigma$ tensor and the electric dipole moment $\mu^{j0}$ of the quasiparticles -- the latter is generally non-zero in the presence of interaction~\cite{shindou2008gradient}, as we will show in the QFT derivation.
-Similarly, if we take the other order of limits, $q_0=0$ first and $q_j$ small so that $F_{j0}=i q_j A_0$, we will find
+Thus, the full Hall conductivity, in this limit which corresponds to Hall conductance in transport experiments, receives contribution not only from the $\sigma$ tensor, but also the electric dipole moment $\mu^{j0}$ \cite{shindou2008gradient} as well as the (temporal) gradient interaction $\mathcal{V}^0$ of the quasiparticles -- both are generally non-zero in the presence of interaction, as we will show in the QFT derivation.
+Similarly, if we take the other order of limits, $q_0=0$ first and $q_j$ small so that $F_{j0}=i q_j A_0$, and compute the local Hall conductivity, we will find

 where $\underline{\mu}^{ij}$ is related to the magnetic dipole moment $\mu^{ij}$ via the recursion relation